MusicDataset/md_homepage/content/musics/s/ScherzoNo.1inBMinorOp.20(2)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Scherzo No. 1 in B Minor Op.
+title: Scherzo No. 1 in B Minor Op.
 20 (2)
 description: This is the description for Scherzo No. 1 in B Minor Op.
 20 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]